SandyRodger/JS225_OOJ/L3_function_contexts_and_objects.md

 ### [Implicit and Explicit Function Execution Contexts](https://launchschool.com/lessons/c9200ad2/assignments/4cc36fd6)

+#### Q:  How do you set function execution context?

+(9/10 from launch school)
+A:
+All functions in Javascript have a context when called.
+Setting a function's execution context can be done explicitly through methods like .call(), .apply() and .bind() or implicitly.
+I will describe 6 ways to do this below.
+1. Using .call() or .apply()
+These methods allow you to explicitly set the execution context when calling a function: function logNum() {
+  console.log(this.num);
+}

+let obj = {
+  num: 42
+};

+logNum.call(obj); // logs 42
+The difference between .call() and .apply() is in how arguments are passed:
+•   .call(context, arg1, arg2, ...) takes individual arguments
+•   .apply(context, [arg1, arg2, ...]) takes arguments as an array
+2. Using .bind()
+The .bind() method returns a new function that is permanently bound to the specified context: let object = {
+  a: 'hello',
+  b: 'world',
+  foo() {
+    return this.a + ' ' + this.b;
+  },
+};

+let bar = object.foo;
+bar();  // "undefined undefined"

+let baz = object.foo.bind(object);
+baz();  // "hello world"
+Even if you later try to change the context with .call() or .apply(), the bound function will retain its original context.
+3. Using the lexical scope with a local variable
+This approach preserves the context by assigning this to a local variable: let obj = {
+ a: 'hello',
+  b: 'world',
+  foo() {
+    let self = this;  // Save context to a variable

+    function bar() {
+      console.log(self.a + ' ' + self.b);  // Use saved context
+    }

+    bar();
+  }
+};

+obj.foo();  // "hello world"
+4. Arrow functions
+Arrow functions are automatically bound to the execution context of the enclosing function: let obj = {
+  a: 'hello',
+  b: 'world',
+  foo() {
+    // Arrow function uses the surrounding context const bar = () => {
+      console.log(this.a + ' ' + this.b);
+    };

+    bar();
+  }
+};

+obj.foo();  // "hello world"
+5. object dot function syntax.
+One can set the context of a function implicitly by calling it on an object with dot syntax as follows: let person = {
+  run() {
+    console.log("I'm running")
+  }
+}

+person.run()
+In the example above the context is the object before the dot.
+Without this the context would be set to the  environment object in which the function is called, which here is the global object.
+(Unless called using strict mode in which case the default context is undefined)
+6. Creating a new object with a constructor.
+This set's the newly created object's context (this) to itself.

 #### Implicit Execution Context for Functions

 - Every time a Javascript function is invoked, it has access to an object called the **execution context**